 Focus on the optimal Board size and composition

-We devote significant care to ensuring that the Board has a diversity of expertise and experience, which is reflected in its mix of professional qualifications in the fields of banking and business, the long-standing presence of women on the board and our decision to appoint two Mediobanca group managers who bring specific skill sets and in-depth knowledge of the business.
+We devote significant care to ensuring that the Board has a diversity of expertise and experience, which is reflected in its mix of professional qualifications in the fields of banking and business, the long-standing presence of women on the board and our decision to appoint three Mediobanca group managers who bring specific skill sets and in-depth knowledge of the business.
 The current board members present:

 - international professional experience;